-Mevlana Museum The Mevlana Museum in Konya is an incredible, social complex containing a mausoleum belonging to well-known great dervish, poet and pioneer of Islamic mysticism Jelaleddin Rumi.
-The museum also features sections such as outdoors, Dervish Cells, Kitchen, Yard, Mosque, Library, Chant Room, Sadirvan, Semahane and Çerag Door.
-In the beginning, this exquisite complex was a rose garden in which dervishes resided.
-This is, as a present from Sultan Aladdin Keykubat to Sultânül-Ulemâ Bâhaeddin, the father of Mevlana, in the Seljuk period.
-Afterwards, there was added the Mevlana Museum mainly including the graves of his father and other family members.
-Additionally, in 1926, it became a museum (today’s Mevlana Museum).
-For Muslims, this is a very holy place where over 1.5 million people visit annually.
-Visitors are expected to observe the customary attire and respect visitors who are praying for Rumi's help by not interrupting their mediation.
-When you enter eyes must be downcast and shoes should have covers provided which no women should wear tops or shorts of any kind.
-The expansive museum covers approximately 18,000 square meters, and the magnificent mausoleum is named "Kubbe-i Hadra" (Green Dome in English).
-The four pillars that hold up this monumental dome are furnished with green tiles.
-It was built by the talented architect Bedrettin Tebrizi.
+Mevlana Museum The Mevlana Museum in Konya is a remarkable cultural complex that includes a mausoleum dedicated to the renowned Sufi mystic, poet, and philosopher Jelaleddin Rumi.
+The museum is comprised of various sections such as an outdoor area, Dervish Cells, a Kitchen, a Yard, a Mosque, a Library, a Chant Room, a Sadirvan, a Semahane, and a Çerag Door.
+Initially, the complex was a rose garden inhabited by dervishes and was gifted by Sultan Aladdin Keykubat to Sultânül-Ulemâ Bâhaeddin, Mevlana's father, during the Seljuk era.
+Later on, the Mevlana Museum was constructed, which primarily includes the graves of Mevlana's family members.
+In 1926, it was converted into a museum, which it remains today.
+The Mevlana Museum is considered a sacred site for Muslims, with over 1.5 million visitors annually.
+Visitors are expected to follow certain customs, such as wearing appropriate attire and respecting those who are praying for Rumi's blessings by not interrupting their meditation.
+Upon entering the museum, one must keep their eyes downcast, and shoes are required to have covers.
+Women are not allowed to wear shorts or tops of any kind.
+The museum covers approximately 18,000 square meters, and the grand mausoleum, known as "Kubbe-i Hadra" or Green Dome, is supported by four pillars adorned with green tiles.
+The mausoleum was designed by the talented architect Bedrettin Tebrizi.